 - RTX 2060 / 2080

-If your graphics card is not good enough, you would have to compromise on one or more aspects, that is either the graphics settings will have to be kept low, or the game would have to be run at lower resolution or at lower refresh rates.
+A more powerful gpu will let you run the games with higher graphics settings and higher resolutions and higher refresh rates.
+If you want more FPS, you want a more powerful gpu.
+If your gpu is not good enough, you would have to compromise on one or more aspects, that is either the graphics settings will have to be kept low, or the game would have to be run at lower resolution or at lower refresh rates.

-As we all know, most laptops don't come with an upgradeable graphics card so choosing the right one for you is really important.
+Laptops don't come with an upgradeable gpu so choosing the right one for you is really important, because it cannot be changed later on.

 Below, we created a list that should help you out in choosing the right graphics card based on your needs.

-If you are an individual who casually plays ESports titles like CS:GO and Dota 2 with a few instances of running modern triple-A titles then you can settle for an entry-level graphics card like Nvidia’s GTX 1650 or 1660 or an RX 5500M from AMD.
+If you are an individual who casually plays ESports titles like CS:GO and Dota 2 with a few instances of running modern triple-A titles then you can settle for an entry-level graphics card like Nvidia’s GTX 1650 or 1660 or RTX 3050 if you want ray tracing or the AMD RX 5500M.
 Having these graphics cards on your laptop would allow you to run low to mid settings on most games with decent FPS.

-For individuals that prefer their graphics settings set on, it is suggested that you get a laptop that has the latest RTX series cards from Nvidia.
-To be specific, the RTX 2060 is a decent graphics card that would be enough to run most titles on high settings at 1440P or lower.
+For individuals who prefer high graphics settings, it is suggested that you get a laptop that has the latest RTX series cards from Nvidia.
+To be specific, the RTX 2070 / 3060 is a decent graphics card that would be enough to run most titles on high settings at 1440P or lower.
 AMD’s RX 5600M is not as powerful as the RTX 2060, but would still be able to run most titles at high settings.

 Top Level Gaming

 If you are looking for the bare minimum laptop for top-level gaming, then you should take a look at the ASUS ROG STRIX G15 or MSI GL65.
-Priced at around $1500, these laptops house an RTX 2070, 16GB of RAM, and an Intel Core i7 processor.
+Priced at around $1500, these laptops come with an RTX 2070, 16GB of RAM, and an Intel Core i7 processor.

 On the other hand, if you want the top tier laptops with maxed out specs, then you should consider getting the Razer Blade Pro or an MSI GT76 Titan.
 Both laptops are equipped with an RTX 2080 Super which is the best performing GPU available for laptops.
 Options like the ASUS ROG Zephyrus S and MSI GE75 Raider are also a good buy as they both house an RTX 2080 Super and are a thousand bucks cheaper.